pootle/pootlesastropi/README.md

             conversion between the different angular measures.

     stellarGeometry.py - a bunch of classes to represent geo-location, various representations of sky locations (alt/az, right ascension/declination, ...) and the location of an equatorial mount.
 As with astroangles, smart formating functionality is supported.

-    clockery.py - a bunch of classes to represent different times - sidreal time, local time and Universal Time.
+    clockery.py - some classes for different clocks - sidreal time, local time and Universal Time.

-    check_config.py - a command line program to display info about a camaera's settings as seen by python-gphoto2
+    check_config.py - a command line program to display info about a camaera's settings as seen by python-gphoto2.

     remi_tabs.py - a small module that provides tabbed access to content.
 A number of labelled tabs are defined and each is associated with a class (which inherits from a remi container such as VBox).
 When the tab is selected, the class is instantiated, and other tab instances are left for grbage collection to collect (assuming the rest of the app doesn't hang on to references!).